matchilling/video-streaming-nodejs/README.md

-# Prove of concept - video streaming with Node.js
+# Proof of concept - video streaming with Node.js

-Just another prove of concept using Node.js's streaming API and HTML5.
+Just another proof of concept using Node.js's streaming API and HTML5.